-- Carry out studies to assess enablers and barriers of geospatial interoperability, examining the role of location information in the data economy and new digital platforms, including the Government as a Platform (GaaP) concept, and how these developments may be turned into value-add services, such as Application Programming Interfaces (APIs), developments in the Internet of Things (IoT), next generation statistics etc
+- Carry out studies to assess enablers and barriers of geospatial interoperability, examining the role of location information in the data economy and new digital platforms, as well as how these developments may be turned into value-add services, addressing topics such as Application Programming Interfaces (APIs) and the Internet of Things (IoT).

-- Develop a framework of guidelines, recommendations and reusable tools for implementing and enabling geospatial interoperability, building on the initial work of EULF and ARe3NA, to expand into new business models for re-use of privately-held data and information for tasks in the public interest (reverse-PSI).
+- Develop a framework of guidelines, recommendations and reusable tools for implementing and enabling geospatial interoperability, building on the initial work of EULF and ARe3NA, to expand into new business models for re-use of privately-held data and information for tasks in the public interest.

-- Provide a "Geospatial Knowledge Base Service", including landscape analysis, capacity building and stakeholder support to help improve and implement geospatial interoperability.
+- Provide a "Geospatial Knowledge Base Service", including landscape analysis including the piloting of an observatory process in support the revised National Interoperability Framework Observatory (NIFO), knowledge transfer and capacity building as well as stakeholder support to help improve and implement geospatial interoperability and digital government.